udx/worker/README.md

 # UDX Docker Builder

 UDX Docker Builder is a robust Docker-in-Docker image that is used to create consistent build environments for cloud applications.
 This tool ensures that all our Docker builds are performed in a consistent environment, both locally and in our CI/CD pipelines.

-In addition to creating Docker images, this tool can also generate various configuration files essential for your development and deployment workflow.
+This tool focuses specifically on the "Build" phase of the software development lifecycle.
+It automates the generation of various configuration files essential for your build process.
 It supports applications developed in multiple languages like Node.js, C#, Java, Python, Ruby and more.
 UDX Docker Builder also handles authorization and programmatic secrets management, integrating with Google Cloud Platform's Workflow Identity for secure access management.

 All this power is bundled into a cloud-native toolset that helps teams transition away from older CI/CD tools like Jenkins, enabling them to leverage modern development practices and technologies.